Vaccine Queue Calculator for Ireland

-- Have you got one of these underlying health conditions mentioned in the list above?
+- Have you got one of these underlying health conditions that classify you as at or ?

 You will then see an estimate of the minimum and the maximum number of people who are inline to receive the vaccine before you.
 We also indicate how long it might be before you get both doses of the vaccine and get maximum immunity, based on the vaccination rate.
-By default, we base these figures on a vaccination rate of 42,000 vaccination a week and a default uptake rate of 74% (not everyone who is asked to receive the vaccine will accept it).
+By default, we base these figures on a vaccination rate ofand (not everyone who is asked to receive the vaccine will accept it).
 If you want to change these values, you can do it in the Rollout of vaccines section of the calculator.

 We know that waiting to get the vaccine might be frustrating.
 However, by prioritising those who are most at risk of hospitalisation and death, we should quickly save lives with this fantastic new weapon against the virus.

 COVID-19 vaccination is not recommended only in one case which is children under 16 years old 👶👦👧

 It shouldn't surprise or raise any doubts, since new drugs are usually tested on adults first.